ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 microstack.launch test
 ```

-This should result with a lot of output from which the most import are the last two lines:
+This should result in a lengthy output, the last two lines are most important:

 ```bash
 Access your server with 'ssh -i /home/guardian/.ssh/id_microstack cirros@10.20.20.3'